msty/genetic-playground/README.md

-h4.
-Python genetic algorithm for travelling salesman problem
+# Python genetic algorithm for travelling salesman problem

-The most interesting in this repo is the genetic algorithm for solving the TSP problem:
+The most interesting in this repo is the [genetic algorithm for solving the TSP problem](https://github.com/msty/genetic-playground/blob/main/TSP.ipynb):
 * Uses order crossover operator for mating
 * Has six predefined data sets and a way to randomly generate a new one
 * Allows easy adjustment of population size and number of generations
 * Gives an overview of what happened during the run and the progress towards the best result

 ![TSP run results](https://github.com/msty/genetic-playground/blob/main/tsp-results.png "TSP run results")